Fighting Deepfake Fraud Takes a Layered Approach

 • Financial fraud

-• Spread of misinformation/propaganda
+• Spread of misinformation and propaganda

 • Espionage